snpsuen/BGP_Anycast_Cilium_SLB/README.md

 ### Install Cilum in Kubernetes

-Before installation, it is necessary to remove the default CNI that comes with Kind together with the kube-proxy and kindnet daemon sets.
+Before installation, it is necessary to remove the default CNI that comes with kind together with the kube-proxy and kindnet daemon sets.
 ```
 kubectl delete daemonset -n kube-system kube-proxy
 kubectl delete daemonset -n kube-system kindnet